 SPACE MANAGEMENT WAREHOUSE EQUIPMENT

 Floor space maximization is not just important because it allows you to store more inventory.
-Warehouse operations in uncluttered buildings with wide, accessible lanes are also safer than in disorganized facilities that use too much floor space for racks and shelving units By combining greater capacity with increased safety and reduced strain for your employees, you can upgrade several areas of operations simultaneously.
+Warehouse operations in uncluttered buildings with wide, accessible lanes are also safer than in disorganized facilities that use too much floor space for pallet rack, cantilever rack and shelving units.
+By combining greater capacity with increased safety and reduced strain for your employees, you can upgrade several areas of operations simultaneously.

 Space management in a facility can be complex.
 One way to open up additional room on the shop floor is to deliver a lifted mezzanine office.
 From the high vantage point, supervisors can observe the warehouse floor.
 Whether you’re clearing space by relocating an existing office to a higher elevation or creating a whole new administrative space, lifted in-plant offices can be a great addition to your facility.

 A greater degree of automation in storage and pallet racking systems can clear floor space, because shelving and stacks can extend upward instead of taking up horizontal room.
 They are also ergonomically advantageous, as workers can operate them by button presses and avoid strain.

 When you can store your dock levelers vertically instead of using traditional pit levelers, you gain back valuable square footage on the loading dock, one of the most active and trafficked parts of any warehouse.
 As with any area of the facility, there are both efficiency and safety benefits to keeping your dock clear of obstructions.